appgate/sdp-operator/README.md

 $ python3 -c 'from cryptography.fernet import Fernet;import os;print(Fernet(os.getenv("KEY")).encrypt(bytes(os.getenv("SECRET").encode())))'
 ```

-After generating the secret, the value is safe to be stored inside the yaml file.
+After generating the secret, the value is safe to be stored inside the YAML file.
 When the operator encounters such field, it will read the value of environment variable `APPGATE_OPERATOR_FERNET_KET` to decrypt and read secrets in entities.

 #### Secrets using Kubernetes Secrets
 Alternatively, the operator supports reading secrets from Kubernetes.